-The center aims to supply a steady stream of teachers and tutors in structured reading approaches, including methods of reading instruction for students with dyslexia and other learning disabilities.
-The center also provides outreach services to parents and professional development for school districts.
+The Peirce Center aims to supply a steady stream of teachers and tutors in structured reading approaches, including methods of reading instruction for students with dyslexia and other reading differences.

+The Peirces’ $2 million founding pledge is behind the center’s creation.
 “Dyslexia is a significant challenge for our schools.
-Demand is so high for specialized reading tutors that many children have to be put on waiting lists,” President Chris Howard said at the event.
-“The new Bob and Joan Peirce Center is this university’s response to the challenge.”
+Demand is so high for specialized reading tutors that many children have to be put on waiting lists,” President Chris Howard said at the ribbon cutting event in May of 2017.
+“The new Bob and Joan Peirce Center is this university’s response to the challenge.

-Thank you for EVERYTHING!!
+Dr. Bernadowski -- Thank you for EVERYTHING!!
 This program has been heaven sent!
-We can't believe how much our child has advanced, and we are forever grateful for this program!"
+We can't believe how much our child has advanced, and we are forever grateful for this program!

 - Shannon and Don Kumpfmiller